How to Measure, Choose and Hang Extra-Long Curtain Rods

 - How to Install Extra-Long Curtain Rods

-- How to Reinforce Extra-Long Curtain Rods
+- How to Support an Extra-Long Curtain Rod

 How to Measure Your Window for Extra-Long Curtain Rods

-First things first, measure your window to determine what length curtain rod you need.
+First things first: Measure your window to determine what length curtain rod you need.

 Use a steel tape measure to precisely determine the width of your windows.
 You can measure from frame to frame or casing to casing, depending on the style of your window.